Kim Jong-un’s new year resolution is to ‘exponentially increase’ nuclear arsenal

 Kim Jong-un rings in new year by ordering ‘exponential increase’ of North Korea’s nuclear arsenal

-North Korean leader also wants ‘redoubled efforts to overwhelmingly beef up military muscle’
+Hermit kingdom’s leader also wants to ‘overwhelmingly beef up military muscle’

 Related video: What are the ranges of North Korea’s missiles?

-Kim Jong-un has called for North Korea to have an “exponential” expansion of its nuclear arsenal as the country’s new year began with another round of weapons testing amid rising tensions in the Korean peninsula.
+Kim Jong-un has called for an “exponential” expansion of North Korea’s nuclear arsenal as the country’s new year began with another round of weapons testing following a record number of testing activities in 2022.

-Mr Kim announced the new expansion plans for the regime’s nuclear arsenal during an address at a plenary meeting of the ruling Workers’ party that ended on Saturday, reported state media on New Year’s Day.
+Mr Kim announced the new expansion plans for the regime’s nuclear arsenal during an address at a plenary meeting of the ruling Workers’ party, state media said.

-Apart from the nuclear arsenal, North Korea’s weapons expansion will include the development of a more powerful intercontinental ballistic missile and the launch of its first spy satellite.

-The development comes as North Korea entered 2023 with another round of weapons firing following a record number of testing activities last year.
+"The prevailing situation calls for making redoubled efforts to overwhelmingly beef up the military muscle," Mr Kim said at a recently ended key ruling party meeting, according to the official Korean Central News Agency (KCNA).

+During the six-day meeting meant to determine new state objectives, Kim called for "an exponential increase of the country's nuclear arsenal" to mass produce battlefield tactical nuclear weapons targeting South Korea.
+He also presented a task to develop a more powerful intercontinental ballistic missile (ICBM) with a "quick nuclear counterstrike" capability.
+He said the North's first military reconnaissance satellite will be launched "at the earliest date possible," KCNA said.

 Mr Kim’s moves are in line with the broad direction of his nuclear weapons development programme as he has repeatedly vowed to boost the quality and quantity of his arsenal to cope with what he calls US hostility.

-“They are now keen on isolating and stifling (North Korea), unprecedented in human history,” Mr Kim said at the plenary, according to the official Korean Central News Agency.

-“The prevailing situation calls for making redoubled efforts to overwhelmingly beef up the military muscle.”
+Last month, North Korea claimed to have performed key tests needed for the development of a new strategic weapon, a likely reference to a solid-fueled ICBM, and a spy satellite.

 Mr Kim accused South Korea of being “hell-bent on imprudent and dangerous arms build-up” and openly trumpeting its preparations for war with North Korea.

-That, Mr Kim said, highlights the need to mass-produce battlefield tactical nuclear weapons and push for “an exponential increase of the country’s nuclear arsenal,” KCNA reported.

-Mr Kim also set forth a task to develop another ICBM system “whose main mission is quick nuclear counterstrike,” KCNA said.
+The leader is also said to have accused the US of frequently deploying nuclear strike means in South Korea and pushing to establish a Nato-like regional military bloc.

+In the wake of the state media reports out of Pyongyang, South Korea's Defense Ministry reiterated a warning that that any attempt to use nuclear weapons by North Korea "will lead to the end of the Kim Jong Un government."
+The US has previously made similar warnings.

+"The new year started but our security situation is still very grave," South Korean President Yoon Suk Yeol told top military officers during a video conference.
+"Our military must resolutely punish any provocation by the enemy with a firm determination that we dare to risk fighting a battle."

 Join our new commenting forum